As an Amazon Associate I earn from qualifying purchases.

 - 1/2 teaspoon salt

 - 2 teaspoons ground cinnamon divided

 - 1/2 cup buttermilk

 - 1 cup mini cinnamon chips

-- Preheat oven to 400ºF.
+- Preheat the oven to 400ºF.
 Line a baking sheet with a silicone baking mat or parchment paper (not wax paper).
 Set aside.

-- In a large bowl, whisk together flour, ¼ cup of the granulated sugar, brown sugar, baking powder, salt, and 1 teaspoon of the ground cinnamon.
+- In a large bowl, whisk together the flour, 1/4 cup of the granulated sugar, brown sugar, baking powder, salt, and 1 teaspoon of the ground cinnamon.
 Quickly grate the frozen butter into the flour mixture.
 Using a pastry blender, a fork, or two knives, blend the butter into the flour until it resembles coarse crumbs.
 Set aside.

 - In a small bowl, whisk together the buttermilk and the egg.
 Pour this mixture evenly over the flour/butter mixture and blend together with a spatula until everything is just moist.
 Gently fold in the mini cinnamon chips, using your hands if necessary.

 - With your hands, form into a ball and transfer to prepared baking sheet.
 Press ball into 8" disc and cut into 8 equal triangles with a sharp knife.
 Sprinkle with a mix of remaining granulated sugar and ground cinnamon.